parmeus/docs/docs/guide/dev/recommendation/recommendation.md

 let similarAddresses = response.data.result.map(i=>i.address);
 ```

-Then social applications could prompt the user for connections to those similar addresses; recommend system could get experience of the similar Addresses, and figure out some recommendations for the user.
+Social applications could then prompt the user to make connections with those similar addresses; the recommendation system could compare the experiences of the similar addresses, then determine optimal recommendations for the user.